 Released seven years after Sidney Hayers’ Circus of Horrors and the year after John Llewellyn Moxey’s Circus of Fear / Psycho-Circus, Berserk was known as Circus of Blood during production.

 Berserk movie credits via the British Film Institute (BFI) website.

 Ty Hardin and Joan Crawford Berserk movie image: Columbia Pictures.

-“Berserk Movie: Has Joan Crawford Been Murdering Her Employees?” last updated in October 2021.
+“Berserk (1967) Movie Review: Has Joan Crawford Been Murdering Her Circus Employees?” last updated in January 2023.